rafaeltoledo/kmp-sandbox/README.md

 ## Initial Goals

-1. To have a buildable empty project on Android and iOS with a single shared module
+- [x] To have a buildable empty project on Android and iOS with a single shared module
+- [ ] Add `shared` module as dependency on both Android and iOS apps
-2. To have an empty screen (Compose-based on Android, SwiftUI-based on iOS) consuming a single method from the shared module
+- [ ] To have an empty screen (Compose-based on Android, SwiftUI-based on iOS) consuming a single method from the shared module
-3. millions of intermediate steps
+- [ ] millions of intermediate steps
-4. A working client for the Reddit API.
+- [ ] A working client for the Reddit API.
 Why Reddit?
 Because I find their API a bit too much complex.
 So it would be a good exercise to consume it in a clean way.